Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "When you dance, your purpose is not to get to a certain place on the floor.
-It's to enjoy each step along the way.  "
+> "Be regular and orderly in your life, so that you may be violent and original in your work."
-> — **Wayne Dyer**
+> — **Gustave Flaubert**

 ---